khulnasoft/integrations-core/aerospike/README.md

 _Available for Agent versions >6.0_

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes Log Collection][6].

 | Parameter      | Value                                               |
 | -------------- | --------------------------------------------------- |